kam535/summer-dh-2025/pages/June 05/COLLX: Processing Tabular Data/Tabular Data Session Overview.md

+---
+layout: page
+subheadline: ""
+title: "'Cleaning' and Processing Data and Metadata"
+teaser: ""
+header: no
+permalink: "/collections/day3/"
+---

-# "Cleaning" and Processing Data and Metadata: Intro to OpenRefine
+# Intro to OpenRefine

 ## Before the Session